Picture This

 Conclusion

-There is a great deal of thought, preparation, and attention to detail involved with hydrostatic testing.
-Keep in mind there are documented procedures and knowledgeable McWane Ductile staff available for assistance.
-From design to installation, we take great pride in providing education and training to water professionals throughout the water and waste water industry.
+Hydrostatic testing requires considerable thought, preparation, and attention to detail.
+Fortunately, there are documented procedures and knowledgeable McWane Ductile staff available for assistance.
+From design to installation, we take great pride in providing education and training to water professionals throughout the water and wastewater industry.
 Together, we are Building Iron Strong Utilities for Generations!